AB216C/React-Fake-Store-app--FullStackproject/FakeStore-Application/README.md

 # FAKESTORE API PROJECT

-The main goal for the project is to fetch fakeStore API and display data to the user interface.

-User has ability to see a list of products from api, delete products, add products, and update products.
+The main goal for the project is to fetch assigned fakeStore API and display data to the user interface.
+In addition, Users of this application have the ability to see a list of products from API, delete products, add new products, and update product information.
+Users can also add items to the cart and view all items added to the cart together with their prices.

-The navigation bar, buttons and other html tags were  styled using react-bootstrap documentations.
+The navigation bar, buttons, and other HTML tags were styled using react-bootstrap documentation and CSS.

-useParams() function were very essential in accessing product id for an individual item and were helpful in viewing details of the item, updating and deleting items from api.
+useParams() function was essential in accessing product ID for individual items and helped in viewing details of the item, updating,  and deleting a specific item from API.

-useNavigate() and Routing methods played a big role in navigating from one components to another.
+useNavigate() and Routing methods played a big role in navigating from one component page to another.